 NOTE: A HAM license is required to operate the Video Transmitter in North America

-This Plug-N-Play® version can be flown with any 6+ channel aircraft transmitter.
-It gives you the option of using either a conventional receiver with standard servo connections or a serial receiver.
-Just connect whatever receiver you choose to the model's flight controller.
-No complex transmitter programming is required.
-You use the channel-5 switch for selecting Stability or Acro mode and the channel-6 switch to transition between multirotor and airplane flight.
+This Bind-N-Fly® version can be flown with any full-range, 6+ channel DSMX®/DSM2® aircraft transmitter and comes equipped with a Spektrum serial receiver that is connected to the flight controller.
+No complex transmitter setup or programming is required.
+You use your “GEAR” switch for selecting Stability or Acro mode and your “AUX 1” switch to transition between multirotor and airplane flight.

 |Motor Size||2210-1450Kv Main, 2730 - 1550Kv tail|